minhazislamnafi/KEEBY60-20/README.md

 **3. Solder the SMD components of the PCB by hand ;) Or just order the PCBs with PCBA services, btw it will cost a lot.**

-**4. Check with multimeter: Is the MCU getting 3.3v or not?
-If not diagnose by yourself :)**
+**4. Check with a multimeter: Is the MCU getting 3.3v or not?
+If not, diagnose by yourself :)**

 **5. Place all the key switches.**